rajin-khan/BIBLIO/README.md

 BIBLIO is a Library Management System designed to facilitate the management of books in a library.
 It allows both Users (registered) and Admins (Librarians) to log in and perform various actions related to browsing, borrowing, and managing books.

+### Please keep in mind that this is a beginner Web-Dev project and is NOT RESPONSIVE due to the nature of focus of the project.
+It strives to manage a Library Database System.
+Thus:

+## THIS SITE IS BEST VIEWED ON A BROWSER LIKE CHROME, FULL-SCREEN, ON 100%.

 ## Features

 - **User Authentication**: Users and Admins can log in securely to access their respective functionalities.